fzyang1227/deconv-nn/README.md

 Additionally will need to fork over the `ShelfNet18_realtime` folder from [ShelfNet Github](https://github.com/juntang-zhuang/ShelfNet-lw-cityscapes)
 - load in the weights as directed from the Github
+- make changes to the resnets to use pytorch's `BatchNorm2d` layers